 Gold vs Platinum Durability

-Platinum is Stronger and More Durable
+Platinum is More Durable

 Platinum Scratches Easier than 14k Gold

-The good thing is that re-polishing your ring will help restore the ring to near its original look for both platinum and gold.
+Pro Tip: Re-polishing your ring will help restore the ring to near its original look for both platinum and gold.
 All Do Amore Rings include free lifetime polishing so if you purchase your ring from us, don’t worry, you’re in great hands.

 Platinum is Truly White

-Gold vs Platinum Comfort
+Gold vs Platinum: Comfort

 Because platinum is more dense than gold, platinum rings will be heavier than gold as well.
 Some prefer the heavier weight, but some find the lightness of gold rings to be more comfortable.
 It is really up to each individual person.
 One option for people seeking a comfortable ring it is to opt for one with a comfortable design, like this men’s fingerprint wedding band.